Introduction to University of Hong Kong (HKU)

 HKU continues to attract the best local students, along with many Mainland China and international students.
 The University’s academics have outstanding achievements in teaching and research, and about half of HKU’s faculty are from overseas.

 HKU has been actively establishing strategic international alliances with universities and research institutions worldwide.
-The University is also committed to cultivating internationalism on campus and to supporting staff and student mobility projects and international programmes at all levels.
+The University is also committed to cultivating internationalism on campus and to supporting staff and student mobility projects and international programs at all levels.

 All ten faculties and their departments provide teaching and supervision for postgraduate-level research (MPhil and Ph.D.) students, with administration undertaken by the Graduate School.